Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Experiments

+We note that this is the first work on stochastic CMAB with delayed composite anonymous feedback, and thus there are no available baselines for this setting.
 We use three algorithms designed for CMAB with full-bandit feedback without delay and and algorithm designed for MAB with composite anonymous feedback as the baseline. \begin{itemize} \item \textbf{CMAB-SM} \cite{agarwal2022stochastic} This algorithm assumes the expected reward functions are Lipschitz continuous of individual base arm rewards.
 CMAB-SM has a theoretical $1$-regret guarantee of $\tilde{O}(T^{2/3})$ with the assumption that if arm $a$ is better than arm $b$, then replacing $b$ by $a$ in any set not including $a$ will give better reward function.

 \item \textbf{DART} \cite{agarwal2021dart} This algorithm assumes the expected reward functions are Lipschitz continuous of individual base arm rewards and the reward functions have an additional property related to the marginal gains of the base arms.
 DART has a theoretical $1$-regret guarantee of $\tilde{O}(T^{1/2})$ with the assumption that if arm $a$ is better than arm $b$, then replacing $b$ by $a$ in any set not including $a$ will give better reward function.